awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-datasets-groups.md

   You can also add up to ten other dimensions to a target time series dataset\.
 If you include only a target time series dataset in your dataset group, you can create forecasts at either the item level or the forecast dimension level of granularity only\.
 For more information, see [CreatePredictor](API_CreatePredictor.md)\.
 + Related time series dataset – Includes historical time\-series data other than the target field, such as `price` or `revenue`\.
 Because related time series data must be mappable to target time series data, each related time series dataset must contain the same identifying fields\.
 In the RETAIL domain, these would be `item_id` and `timestamp`\.

-  A related time series dataset might contain hypothetical values that you can base your forecast off of\.
+  A related time series dataset might contain data that refines the forecasts made off of your target time series dataset\.
 For example, you might include `price` data in your related time series dataset on the future dates that you want to generate a forecast for\.
+This way, Forecast can make predictions with an additional dimension of context\.
 For more information, see [Using Related Time Series Datasets](related-time-series-datasets.md)\.
-+ item metadata dataset – Includes metadata for the retail items\.
++ Item metadata dataset – Includes metadata for the retail items\.
 Examples of metadata include `brand`, `category`,`color`, and `genre`\.

 **Example Dataset with a Forecast Dimension**

-Following on the preceding example, imagine that you want to forecast the demand for shoes and socks based on a store's previous sales\.
+Continuing with the preceding example, imagine that you want to forecast the demand for shoes and socks based on a store's previous sales\.
 In the following target time series dataset, `store` is a time\-series forecast dimension, while `demand` is the target field\.
 Socks are sold in two store locations \(NYC and SFO\), and shoes are sold only in ORD\.

 The first three rows of this table contain the first available sales data for the NYC, SFO, and ORD stores\.
 The last three rows contain the last recorded sales data for each store\.
 The `...` row represents all of the item sales data recorded between the first and last entries\.